SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Experiment

 \subsubsection{Pixel-wise Discrimination Distance}

 To verify whether our adaptation framework can yield a discriminative embedding space, we design a metric to take a closer look at what degree the pixel-wise representations are aligned.
-In the literature, CLAN~\cite{luo2021category} defines a Cluster Center Distance as the ratio of intra-category distance between the initial model and the aligned model and FADA~\cite{wang2020class} proposes a new Class Center Distance to consider inter-category distance.
+In the literature, CLAN~\cite{luo2021category} defines a Cluster Center Distance as the ratio of the intra-category distance between the initial model and the aligned model and FADA~\cite{wang2020class} proposes a new Class Center Distance to consider inter-category distance.
 To better evaluate the effectiveness of pixel-wise representation alignment, we introduce a new Pixel-wise Discrimination Distance (PDD) by taking intra- and inter-category affinities of pixel representations into account.
-Formally, a PDD value for category $k$ is given by:
+Formally, a PDD value for category $k$ is given by: \begin{small}

-where $sim(\cdot, \cdot)$ is the similarity metric, and we adopt cosine similarity. $\Lambda^k$ denotes the pixel set that contains all the pixel representations belonging to the $k^{th}$ semantic class.
+\end{small} where $sim(\cdot, \cdot)$ is the similarity metric, and we adopt cosine similarity. $\Lambda^k$ denotes the pixel set that contains all the pixel representations belonging to the $k^{th}$ semantic class.

 With PDD, we could investigate the relative magnitude of inter-category and intra-category pixel feature distances.
 Specifically, we calculate the PDD on the whole Cityscapes validate set and compare PDD values with other state-of-the-art category alignment methods: CLAN~\cite{luo2021category} and FADA~\cite{wang2020class} for category-level adversarial training and SIM~\cite{wang2020differential} and CAG-UDA~\cite{zhang2019category} for category centroid based counterparts that do not tackle the distance between different category features.
-As shown in Fig.~\ref{Fig_ccd}, \method achieves a much higher PDD on most categories compared with other methods.
-Based on these quantitative results, together with the t-SNE analysis in Fig.~\ref{Fig_tsne}, it is clear that \method can achieve better pixel-wise category alignment and largely improve the pixel-wise accuracy of predictions.
+As shown in Fig.~\ref{Fig_pdd}, we observe that: (i) CLAN and FADA could not cope well with the distance between different category features, thus obtaining lower PDD values. (ii) Both SIM and CAG-UDA adopt category anchors computed on the source domain to guide the alignment but they do not regularize the distance among different category features.
+Thus, the PDD values of some categories such as ``road", ``wall", ``light" and ``car" are even lower than those of adversarial training methods while the PDD values of some categories are sometimes higher. (iii) Considering cross-domain pixel contrast, our SePiCo (ProtoCL/BankCL/DistCL) can achieve much higher PDD values in most categories.
+Based on these quantitative results, together with the t-SNE analysis in Fig.~\ref{Fig_tsne}, it is clear that our \method can achieve better pixel-wise category alignment and largely improve the pixel-wise accuracy of predictions.